emintz/ArduinoLib/RTOSAid/README.md

    4. Example of use, where appropriate.
 We elide examples that provide no useful information

-Documentation does not cover implementation details, such as private fields and methods.
-The code is extensively commented where necessary.
+Documentation glosses over implementation details like private fields and methods, especially when coverage would add little relevant information.
+To make up for this, the code is extensively commented.

 # Tasks

 The task is the basic execution unit on the ESP32 and the central RTOSAid class.
-Almost every other class in the library interacts with the `Task` class.
+FreeRTOS is _multitasking_ meaning that many tasks can run simultaneously.
+Tasks have priorities, and RTOS runs the highest priority available task.

-Since Arduino style, `setup()`/`loop()`-based sketches, run in tasks, already use them.
-The `Task` class merely makes this explicit.
+Since Arduino style, `setup()`/`loop()`-based sketches, run in tasks, your existing sketches already use them.

 ## Overview

-To to understand the need for multiple tasks, let's start with a sketch that blinks the built in LED once per second, 500 milliseconds on, 500 milliseconds off.
+Let's start sidling up to tasks by considering a sketch that blinks the built in LED once per second, 500 milliseconds on, 500 milliseconds off.